adriens/katacoda-scenarios/psql-trick/purge-partitions/step4.md

 # Add partitions

-Let's create some more partitions now.
-Let's say I want to rotate my logs and alwayw keep logs that have been inserted the last month online.... considering we currenlty are in december.
+Let's create some more partitions.
+I want to rotate my logs and alwayw keep logs that have been inserted the last month online.... considering we currenlty are in december.